 It’s nice, but is it necessary?

-At first glance, the decision is an admirable one: a great step for the platform to take in light of the growing discussions centered around the links between social media and low self-esteem and social media addition.
-Indeed, at the time of the initial announcement, Instagram stated that it wants followers to “focus on the photos and videos you share, not how many likes they get.”
-The CEO of the Facebook-owned Instagram stated in an interview, “We want people to worry a little bit less about how many likes they’re getting on Instagram and spend a bit more time connecting with the people that they care about.”
+At first glance, the decision is admirable: a great step for the platform to take in light of the growing discussions centered around the links between social media and low self-esteem and social media addiction.
+Indeed, when the initial announcement, Instagram wanted followers to “focus on the photos and videos you share, not how many likes they get.”
+The CEO of the Facebook-owned Instagram stated in an interview, “We want people to worry a little bit less about how many likes they’re getting on Instagram and spend a bit more time connecting with the people they care about.”

 Metrics of Success

-As a REALTOR® (or other small business owner, particularly those who are not directly paid by the 100-likes or other measured engagement) is your metric for examining and determining your social media success?
+As a REALTOR® (or other small business owner, particularly those not directly paid by the 100-likes or other measured engagement), is your metric for examining and determining your social media success?
 Do you track or otherwise assess your success — the time you spend online, the posts you write and publish, the photos your curate and share — based on likes?
-Will Instagram’s changes if/when they make it to the U.S. platform affect you, positively or negatively?
+Will Instagram’s changes, if/when they make it to the U.S. platform, affect you positively or negatively?
 Do you pay attention to the likes on your posts?
 Do you respond to comments and create conversation?
 If you have children, do you monitor not just their posts but how they feel about the engagement they get?
-Do they express feelings — disappointment, elation, surprise, pleasure, sadness — when their likes are higher or lower than expected?
-Do you measure some degree of your personal success against the likes, comments, and shares of your social media posts?
+Do they express disappointment, elation, surprise, pleasure, or sadness when their likes are higher or lower than expected?
+Do you measure some degree of your success against the likes, comments, and shares of your social media posts?

-Full transparency: I can’t say that I’ve been totally immune to some of the negative effects of social media.
-Though I will never claim to have been bullied and certainly have not had suicidal thoughts (and I am appropriately horrified when I hear those stories), I can admit to feeling slightly down or disappointed when I post something that I think is really beautiful or clever or thoughtful and it doesn’t get the attention I wanted for it, when I don’t get the engagement I hoped for.
-Most of us can, if we’re being honest with ourselves, admit to social media sometimes making us feel badly.
+Full transparency: I can’t say that I’ve been immune to some of the negative effects of social media.
+Though I will never claim to have been bullied and certainly have not had suicidal thoughts (and I am appropriately horrified when I hear those stories), I can admit to feeling slightly down or disappointed when I post something that I think is beautiful or clever or thoughtful and it doesn’t get the attention I wanted for it, when I don’t get the engagement I hoped for.
+If we’re being honest with ourselves, most of us can admit that social media sometimes makes us feel bad.
 It’s also likely that more of us will quietly admit that to ourselves than out loud publicly.
-That feeling lasts for a moment, and then it’s gone, because I know it’s outside of my control — it’s Facebook’s or Instagram’s algorithm that is in control, and the part I control is whether I choose to keep posting, whether I choose to remain on the platform, or whether I choose to take a break.
+That feeling lasts for a moment, and then it’s gone because I know it’s outside of my control — it’s Facebook’s or Instagram’s algorithm in control.
+The part I control is whether I choose to keep posting, whether I choose to remain on the platform, or whether I choose to take a break.

 “Speaking for myself I personally want to participate in social media with the option of not having to show my followers or likes.”